openmaptiles/openmaptiles-tools/README.md

 generate-sqlquery layers/landcover/landcover.yaml  14
 ```

+### Import and Update OSM data
+The `import-osm`, `update-osm`, and `import-diff` tools will import and update
+PostgreSQL database by running [imposm](https://imposm.org/docs/imposm3/latest/).
+The tools expect these env vars: `PGHOST`, `PGDATABASE`, `PGUSER`, `PGPASSWORD`, and optionally `PGPORT`
+to connect to the PostgreSQL server, and a number of other vars for imposm configuration.
+See scripts.

 ### Import Wikidata localized names
 The `import-wikidata` tool searches for all wikidata tags in the database,
 and uses Wikidata Query Service to get the labels in all languages.